jonluca/blog/_posts/2018-05-16-speeding-up-zsh.markdown

 /etc/zlogout    (installation-specific - /etc is the default)
 ```

 This gives a general flow of execution, and where zsh starts.
-My `.zshrc` just leads to `source`ing a few other files, which just behaves as if the contents of those files was passed directly into the shell as standard input.
+My `.zshrc` leads to `source`ing a few other files, which just behaves as if the contents of those files was passed directly into the shell as standard input.

 ### Profiling